 The majority of medical professionals advise against consuming heavy meals right before going to bed.
 Do late-night nibbles affect your ability to get a good night’s sleep?
 According to research, a person's ability to fall asleep depends entirely on the food consumed prior to going to bed.
+Getting a good night's sleep is vital to your health and well-being.

+You can reduce your risk of facing any chronic illnesses by having a restful slumber daily.
+It also helps to strengthen your immune system as a whole.
 A lot of individuals find it challenging to acquire the 7 to 9 hours of unbroken sleep per night, as suggested by most experts.
 However, making changes in the diet can be helpful in getting a good night's sleep, as varying beverages and food items have sleep-enhancing characteristics.

 10 Best Foods to Eat Before Going to Bed to Enjoy an Improved Slumber